About University of Otago

 How to apply

-You are encouraged to apply as early as possible in order to be sure of a place in your chosen course, ensure sufficient time for applying for a visa, and make your accommodation arrangements.
+You are encouraged to apply as early as possible in order to be sure of a place on your chosen course, ensure sufficient time for applying for a visa and make your accommodation arrangements.
+All applications must be submitted online via the University of Otago admissions application system, called eVision.
+For more information on how to apply click here